University of Gloucestershire

 The University of Gloucestershire is a public university based in Gloucestershire, England.
-It is located over three campuses, two in Cheltenham and one in Gloucester, namely Francis Close Hall, The Park, Oxstalls and The Centre for Art and Photography being near to Francis Close Hall.
-In March 2021 the university purchased the former Debenhams store in Gloucester City Centre, with a new campus due to open there in 2023.
+It is located over four campuses; two in Cheltenham and two in Gloucester.

-The university is the recent successor of a large number of merged, name-changed and reformed institutions of further and higher education.
+The university is the successor of a large number of merged, name-changed and reformed institutions of further and higher education.
 Its history spans nearly two centuries.
-It originates from the merger of two distinct strands of educational provision in Gloucestershire being that provided by Local Government and that founded by the Anglican Church.
-The university traces its earliest civic history to the Cheltenham Mechanics' Institute in 1834, and to the Cheltenham Training College in its Church history, established in 1847, by the Reverend Francis Close. was created in 1990 from these two distinct strands: from the Gloucestershire College of Art and Design in Gloucester and Cheltenham, the North Gloucestershire College of Technology in Cheltenham, the Gloucester City College of Education, the Gloucestershire College of Education also in Gloucester and the merged Colleges of St Paul and St Mary both in Cheltenham.
+The University was established through two distinct strands of educational provision in Gloucestershire, being that provided by Local Government and that founded by the Anglican Church.
+The university can trace its earliest history to the Mechanics Institutes of Cheltenham (1834) and Gloucester (1840), and the Cheltenham Training College, which was established in 1847 by the Reverend Francis Close.
+In 1921, the Cheltenham Training College separated into two schools, St Paul's College of Education and St Mary's College of Education, which eventually merged in 1979.
+The College of St Paul & St Mary went on to combine with the Gloucestershire College of Arts & Technology in 1990, forming the Cheltenham and Gloucester College of Higher Education.
 In October 2001, the college was awarded university status.

 The university provides almost 100 undergraduate courses and around 57 taught post-graduate courses within eight schools.

 A 10-year memorandum of understanding exists between the university, Gloucestershire College and South Gloucestershire and Stroud College to support access to higher education.

 History

 Predecessor colleges and institutes

-The following are points in the history appearing in the timeline.
+The following are points in the university's history appearing in the timeline.